Gehenna (band): History

-In 2000, Gehenna released Murder and performed a memorable show in Mexico City.
+In 2000, Gehenna released Murder and performed a show in Mexico City.

-E.N.Death left the band, Nekro joined and left them, Amok and Kine joined Gehenna, and Blod left and was replaced by S.Winter.
+E.N.Death left the band, Nekro joined and left, Amok and Kine joined Gehenna, and Blod left and S.Winter replaced him.

-The band planned to record their next album in July 2002, but the actual recordings took place in 2004, after Dolgar's return to Gehenna.
-The album, titled WW, was released in 2005, featuring a guest appearance by Frost.
+The band planned to record their next album in July 2002, but the actual recordings took place in 2004, after Dolgar returned to Gehenna.
+The released the album, WW, in 2005.
+It featured a guest appearance by Frost.
 Gehenna performed at By:larm Stavanger, Zone Trondheim, Inferno Metal Festival and Codevilla, Thunder Road (Milano).
 S.Winter and Kine left the band.

 In 2006, Gehenna signed with ANP Records.
 Dirge Rep returned as a live session member, and Martin joined as a live session member.
 They performed with Thundra at Tribute, Sandnes.
 In 2007, the previous contract signed with ANP Records was cancelled, and Dirge Rep became a full-time member again.
 The band performed with Mayhem at Folken, Stavanger and planned a new album.
 In 2008, Gehenna announced that they had signed with Norwegian-based Indie Recordings.
-In 2009 Skinndød replaced Amok as guitarist in Gehenna.
+In 2009, guitarist Skinndød replaced Amok.

-In 2012, Dirge Rep left the band again after their show at the Wacken Open Air festival in Germany and was immediately replaced by Slaktaren.
+In early 2012, the band played at the A389 Bash music festival, an annual event organized by Pulling Teeth guitarist Domenic Romeo.
+Dirge Rep left the band again that same year after their show at the Wacken Open Air festival in Germany and was replaced with Slaktaren.

-In 2013, five years after signing to Indie Recordings, Gehenna finally recorded and released a new album called Unravel.
+In 2013, five years after signing to Indie Recordings, Gehenna recorded and released a new album called Unravel.
 This was Skinndød and Slaktaren's first recordings for Gehenna and the band's first album to feature Sanrabb as the only lead vocalist.

-Dolgar left after the album was finished and was replaced by Byting, with Sanrabb taking all further vocal duties.
+Dolgar left after the album was finished and was replaced with Byting.
+Sanrabb took over all vocals.